Air Force announces technical sergeant selectees

-Airmen from Davis-Monthan Air Force Base, Ariz., gathered together July 21, 2022, to celebrate and honor those E-5 staff sergeants who have been selected for promotion to E-6 technical sergeant.
+Airmen from Nellis Air Force Base, Nev., gathered together July 21, 2022, to celebrate and honor those E-5 staff sergeants who have been selected for promotion to E-6 technical sergeant.

 Air Force officials have selected 5,430 staff sergeants for promotion to technical sergeant, out of 33,935 eligible, for a selection rate of 16 percent in the 22E6 promotion cycle, which includes supplemental promotion opportunities.